Battle of Borodino: Bagration's flèches

-The first area of operations was on the Bagration flèches, as had been predicted by both Barclay de Tolly and Bagration.
-Napoleon, in command of the French forces, made errors similar to those of his Russian adversary, deploying his forces inefficiently and failing to exploit the weaknesses in the Russian line.
-Despite Marshal Davout's suggestion of a maneuver to outflank the weak Russian left, the Emperor instead ordered Davout's First Corps to move directly forward into the teeth of the defense, while the flanking maneuver was left to the weak Fifth Corps of Prince Poniatowski.
+The first area of operations was on the Bagration flèches, as was predicted by both Barclay de Tolly and Bagration.
+Napoleon, commanding the French forces, made errors similar to his Russian adversary, deploying his forces inefficiently and failing to exploit the weaknesses in the Russian line.
+Despite Marshal Davout's suggestion of a maneuver to outflank the weak Russian left, the Emperor instead ordered Davout's First Corps to move directly into the teeth of the defense, while the flanking maneuver was left to the weak Fifth Corps of Prince Poniatowski.